oschrenk/notes/cakephp.markdown

 When I used `localhost` as my host I couldn't connect even If I added the socket at `/tmp/mysql.sock` as the port (which works for my [Sequel Pro][sequelpro])

-I also had to create a virtual host in `/opt/local/apache2/conf/httpd-vhosts.conf` (keep in mind to activate the extra conf file in `httpd.conf` by uncommenting `#Include conf/extra/httpd-vhosts.conf`) that pointed to the csake php webroot, as css and images weren't loaded properly:
+I also had to create a virtual host in `/opt/local/apache2/conf/httpd-vhosts.conf` (keep in mind to activate the extra conf file in `httpd.conf` by uncommenting `#Include conf/extra/httpd-vhosts.conf`) that pointed to the cake php webroot, as css and images weren't loaded properly:

 	<VirtualHost *:80>
 	    ServerAdmin webmaster@dummy-host.example.com